ymnliu/MedTimer/README.md

 which does not require section times or specific text metadata.

 ## Installation
-Java requirement: Java 1.7 minimum
+Java requirement: Java 1.7 minimum.
-An UIMA is included in the package.

 If you are using UNIX, simply: